tobetter/iot-odroid/README.md

 Content
 =======
-There are two samples:
-* __c__, this sample installs a 'iot' service, which periodically sends events to the internet of things cloud.
+There is a c sample that installs an 'iot' service, which periodically sends events to the internet of things cloud.

-* __nodered__, this sample installs Node-RED (see nodered.org) as an "always on" service.
-Node-RED provides a capability to develop an application using a browser based UI.
-The sample recipe installs node for IBM Internet of Things Cloud Quickstart service, together with a sample flow that sends the events up to the Quickstart on a 1s interval.